-"Live with it is not an option," says master carpenter Patrick Donly.
-Interior designer Leslie Roosevelt agrees that "there is no excuse for our clients having to put up with anything less than what they expect--that's what they are paying us for."
+"Live with it is not an option for us," says master carpenter Patrick Donly.
+Interior designer Leslie Roosevelt agrees: "there is no excuse for our clients having to put up with anything less than what they expect--that's what they are paying us for."

-Patrick and Leslie are nearing the finish phase on a master bath remodeling project in Washington DC near Chevy Chase.
-They were talking about the way they work together, how the design build method makes it possible for them to plan for and manage the many details that make all the difference once the project is complete.
+Patrick and Leslie are nearing the finish phase on a master bathroom remodeling project in Washington DC near Chevy Chase.
+They were talking about the way they work together, how the design build approach to bathroom remodeling makes it possible for the designer and builder to manage all the fine details that matter once a project is complete.

 Looks Good - Feels Good

-They explained how they planned to layer up the bathroom subfloor so that the existing hard wood leading into the bath would join flush with the new tile floor.
-It's a small detail but its effect on the owners is not missed.
+They explained how they would be building up the bathroom subfloor so the existing hardwood leading into the bathroom would join flush with the new tile floor.
+It's one of those small details--but its effect on the owners is not missed.
 For years they'd put up with an uncomfortable ridge underfoot at the threshold between the bedroom and bathroom.

-You know how you will often see a raised threshold between rooms where there is a difference in flooring?
 Leslie and Pat say that this is unacceptable.
 When you are walking in your bare feet from one area of the master bath to another, you shouldn't even slightly stub your toe on an uneven floor.
-It matters to us that the floor "feels" good as well as looks good to the owners.
+It matters to us that the floor feels good as well as looks good to the owners.